|Item No.||Vørunavn||Eind||Mynd||Prísur v/MVG|

 The Faroe Islands postal service was restructured as a limited liability company on 1st January 2005.
 The name was changed to the "P/F Postverk Føroya” (i.e. Faroe Islands Postal Service Limited).
 The Faroe Islands Government is the sole shareholder of the company.

 The name was changed again in September 2009, this time to "Posta Faroe Islands" or just “Posta”.
 At the same time a new logo was introduced.
 The new Posta logo is composed by two staggered arrows that are pointing in opposite directions, a symbol of "Receive" and "Send".
-The first arrow is sea blue color while the second arrow is green, a symbol of the ocean and the islands.
+The arrows have a sea blue color, a symbol of the ocean.

 Posta Stamps is an important department of Posta Faroe Islands.
 Responsible for stamp design, distribution, sales and customer service.
 There is a total of 14 staff in Posta Stamps.
 Typically, the Faroe Islands stamp is designed by local designers and then printed abroad.
 Several printing companies have printed Faroese stamps e.g. LM Group in Canada, OeSD in Austria, Cartor in France, Enschedé in the Netherlands, Southern Colour Print in New Zealand. etc. In 2012, Faroese stamps have for the first time been printed in China.
 The stamp sheet "Regin the Blacksmith" was printed by Beijing Stamp Printing Company and issued on 24th September 2012.